abshirahmed/trmnl-salah-times/README.md

 - 📱 Responsive templates for full-screen, half-screen, and quadrant layouts
 - 🔐 Complete OAuth installation flow for TRMNL plugins
 - ⚙️ User configuration interface for location and preferences
+- 🧹 Clean uninstallation flow to remove user data when plugin is uninstalled

 ## Architecture